-Website Contribution FAQs
+Website Attribution FAQs

-Details: Our Website Contribution data works by leveraging the location data from each electronic device, such as a phone or a computer interacting with your website.
+Details: Our Website Attribution data works by leveraging the location data from each electronic device, such as a phone or a computer interacting with your website.
 By identifying the device IDs of people having viewed your website, and the device IDs of people who have traveled to your destination, and comparing the two, we provide insight into how people from different origin markets are influenced by the various pages on your website to actually show up at your destination, and what timeframes are between when they view a page and when they travel to you.
 We do this by installing a pixel on your destination’s website designed to fire on every page and record the IP address for every device (such as a phone or computer).
 Broadly speaking, we then use data science to look for commonalities between these devices and the devices visiting your destination through location data.
 Because of the Zartico Integrated Data Model, we’re able to layer these two things together to show correlations between them.
-Having the ability to tie visitor movement within the community back to the website, tells a holistic story of the marketing and website contribution.
+Having the ability to tie visitor movement within the community back to the website, tells a holistic story of the marketing and website attribution.

-Details: From Website Contribution, you can tell when a person from a particular IP address (such as their home internet) visits a certain webpage within various content categories, such as outdoor recreation, and then travels to a place categorized as outdoor recreation, such as a park.
+Details: From Website Attribution, you can tell when a person from a particular IP address (such as their home internet) visits a certain webpage within various content categories, such as outdoor recreation, and then travels to a place categorized as outdoor recreation, such as a park.
 Even if they visited the webpage on their computer and only brought their phone to the park with them, the device IP bridge allows us to determine understand these patterns.

 2. Time.
 If you recently placed your pixel on your website it does take some time for people to start showing up in your destination.
 Imagine someone planning a vacation or trip at least a few weeks prior to actually traveling.
-We typically say that it takes about 2 months to begin seeing contribution.
+We typically say that it takes about 2 months to begin seeing attribution.

 Q: In Analyze, what are the meanings for common metrics used in WebCon?